EMG-MU/test_web_page.github.io/docs/index.md

 permalink: /
 ---

-Welcome to the WAPPAC docs — example home page.
+Welcome to the WAPPAC documentation site.